 Set up a survey on a popular page

 Step 1: choose 3 questions for your survey

 Here are three things you need to identify to get started building a persona: a key demographic, a key goal, and a key concern or barrier.

 Your first survey doesn’t have to be perfect; it just needs to get you closer to understanding your customers by asking them three open-ended questions:

 Describe yourself in one sentence, e.g. “I am a 30-year old marketer based in Dublin who enjoys writing articles about user personas.”

 What is your main goal for using this website/product?

 What, if anything, is preventing you from doing it?

-Good questions will give you a sense of how your customers use your product or service, what problems are deal breakers, which features matter to them, etc. You can borrow the ones Smallpdf used and tweak them depending on your business; or you can take a look at this blog post that might spark your creativity: the questions we love to ask our users.
+Good questions will give you a sense of how your customers use your product or service, what problems are deal breakers, which features matter to them, etc. You can borrow the ones Smallpdf used and tweak them depending on your business; or you can use our user persona survey template to get started right away.